In this Guide

 Reviewers also appreciated its quietness.
 Because it doesn’t use aeration, there’s no rushing or hissing noise.
 It comes with a lifetime warranty.

 It’s a bit bulky/clunky in appearance.
 It looks small online, but it’s actually fairly large, due to the special spray channels inside the head.
+This definitely isn’t the most elegant thing in the world.

 3. High Sierra 1.8 GPM